djhmateer/djhmateer.github.io/_posts/2024-04-24-ruby on rails.md

 rails new -c tailwind

-# create a new rails app
+# Create a new rails app
 rails new railz -d postgresql -c tailwind

 # runs a bundle install (gem package manager for Ruby which the Gemfile looks after)